 This course is a study of the basic principles of organizational finance and its relation to other aspects of business management and to the economic environment within which the firm operates.
 Attention is given to basic financial concepts, techniques of financial analysis, sources of funding, asset management, capital budgeting, capital structure, cost of capital, time value of money and financial decision making under conditions of uncertainty.
-Prerequisites: ACC 231, MAT 111, and math requirement for Business majors.
+Prerequisites: ACC 231, BUS 275.